Hike of the Week: A Winter Wonderland in Maine by

 Above: The Jesup Path loop; for directions and more information, see Maine Trail Finder.

 N.B.
 Looking for more winter walks worldwide?
-Enjoy a scenic sled to school in Belgium or a Colorado Gold Rush climb.
+Enjoy a scenic sled ride to school in Belgium or a Colorado Gold Rush climb.